OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/wcf-and-webclient.md

 ## Tutorial to easily create a SOAP-based client/server app in OpenSilver (WCF)

 In this tutorial we are going to create a simple client/server application for managing To-Do items.
-If you have any feedback regarding this tutorial, please send us an email to support@cshtml5.com
+If you have any feedback regarding this tutorial, please send us an email to contact@opensilver.net

-Note: a sample project source code is available [here](#limitations-of-the-add-service-reference-support-soap).

 1) Create a new project of type "WCF -> *WCF Service Application"*.
 Let's call it "WcfService1"